agera-edc/MinimumViableDataspace/CONTRIBUTING.md

 Contributing to the Project
 ===================================

-Thank you for your interest in contributing to the IdentityHub!
+Thank you for your interest in contributing to the MinimumViableDataspace!

 ## Table of Contents